gvwilson/sensibleadventures/misc/bear-02.md

 beside a cracked old leather cap and a wide-toothed wooden comb with mother-of-pearl inlay in the handle.
-She could hear morning birds whistling at each other outside, and she wished more than anything that she was back in Marandine.
+She could hear morning birds whistling at each other outside, and she wished more than anything that she was back in Stale.

 Finally Dolly said wearily, "Mope, we *have* to tell Sergeant Dambu about Rust.
 There's no-one else left."